mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 16 | April 16 2020 | Thursday
+Today I continued with matrix spaces and moved on to system of linear equations and matrix determinants.
+- Orthogonality, Null spaces and dot-product.
+- The four sub-spaces.
+- Systems of equations.
+	- **Ax = b**.
+	- Gaussian Elimination.
+		- Matrix Agumentation.
+		- Upper diagonal matrix
+		- Back-substitution
+	- Echelon form.
+		- povits of the matrix.
+		- Zeros below the pivot.
+	- Reduced row Echelon form.
+- Matrix Determinants.
+	- Only square matrices have a determinant.
+	- Determinant is a single number of the matrix.
+	- If the determinant of a matrix if **0** then it has linearly dependent columns.
+	- Determinant of 3X3 matrix.
+		- Agument the same matrix along the right/left verticle axis.
+		- From the first matrix take the diagonal elements which might include elements from the agumented matrix.
+		- From the second matrix take the off-diagonal elements which might include elements from the matrix which is being used to agument.
+	- Finding value of elements from the determinant of the matrix.

 ## Day 15 | April 15 2020 | Wednesday
 Today I kept on learning the matrices and went on understanding about Matrix Rank, Matrix Spaces.
 - Rank is defined as dimentionality of information and is given as *r E N, s.t.
 0 <= r <= min(m,n) where N = natural numbers, and m,n are the rows and columns of a matrix.*